openvswitch/ovs/Documentation/topics/dpdk/bridge.rst

 terms, a subtable is chosen if its priority is greater than the previous best candidate.

+Note that the ``avx512_gather`` implementation uses instructions which may be affected by the Gather Data Sampling (GDS) vulnerability, aka Downfall, mitigation (see documentation for CVE-2022-40982 for details).
+This could result in lower performance when these mitigations are enabled.

 Optimizing Specific Subtable Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~